Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Bayesian Multi-Objective and Multi-Fidelity Optimization

-In Figure \ref{HV_costBC} an optimization of the multi-fidelity versions of Branin and Currin (\cite{dixon1978}; \cite{currin1991}) functions is shown.
+\textit{Branin-Currin test function.} In Figure \ref{HV_costBC} an optimization of the multi-fidelity versions of Branin and Currin \cite{dixon1978,currin1991} functions is shown.
 A single representative trial that was close to the mean hypervolume as a function of cost is depicted on the top left.
-The regular steps along the cost axis for EHVI indicate a fixed cost at the highest fidelity, while for both the MOMF it can be seen that step sizes are irregular.
+The regular steps along the cost axis for MO optimization indicate a fixed cost at the highest fidelity, while for both the MOMF optimizations it can be seen that step sizes are irregular.
 The MOMF algorithms take a few points at intermediate fidelities before taking a high fidelity point.
 This can also be seen in top right of the figure where the distribution of selected fidelities is shown for each algorithm.
 Interestingly, we observe a different behavior between the two MOMF algorithms.
-The 2-step MOMF takes considerably more points at the lowest fidelity, while the 1-step MOMF takes much more intermediate fidelity points, possible because of the joint optimization of both input and fidelity space.
+The sequential MOMF takes considerably more points at the lowest fidelity, while the Trust-MOMF takes much more intermediate fidelity points, possibly because of the joint optimization of both input and fidelity space.

 The bottom part of Figure \ref{HV_costBC} depicts the behaviour of the Pareto front at two different costs.
 The black-dashed line represents the true Pareto front calculated using 50000 random points.
-Here it can be seen that the 1-step MOMF already has a good coverage of the trade-off region and the maximum of the Currin function.
-The EHVI and 2-step MOMF at a cost of 500 have much less hypervolume coverage.
-At a cost of 1000 the EHVI has optimized the Branin function but still has not explored the trade-off region.
-The 2-step MOMF at a cost of 1000 is in a similar state as that of 1-step MOMF at a cost of 500.
-Meanwhile, the 1-step MOMF has reached near $100\%$ hypervolume coverage.
+Here it can be seen that the Trust-MOMF already has a good coverage of the trade-off region and the maximum of the Currin function.
+The MO and sequential MOMF algorithms at a cost of 500 have much less hypervolume coverage.
+At a cost of 1000 the MO optimization has optimized the Branin function but still has not explored the trade-off region.
+The sequential MOMF at a cost of 1000 is in a similar state as that of Trust-MOMF at a cost of 500.
+Meanwhile, the Trust-MOMF has reached near $97\%$ hypervolume coverage.

 For the estimation of the cost advantage we use the average hypervolume cost curves from ten runs (shown at the left in Figure \ref{MeanHV}).
-Taking $90\%$ convergence as a threshold, there is an order of magnitude cost advantage for the 1-step MOMF over the EHVI.
-The EHVI converged to $90\%$ at about a cost of 9600 while the 1-step MOMF reached the same hypervolume at a cost of 730, resulting in a cost reduction factor of $\sim 13$.
-Moreover the 1-step MOMF converged to a higher hypervolume percentage ($97\%$) when compared with final convergence of $90\%$ for EHVI.
+Taking $90\%$ convergence as a threshold, there is an order of magnitude cost advantage for the Trust-MOMF over the MO optimization.
+The MO algorithm converged to $90\%$ at about a cost of 6000 while the Trust-MOMF reached the same hypervolume at a cost of 530, resulting in a cost reduction factor of $\sim 11$.
+Moreover the Trust-MOMF converged to a higher hypervolume percentage ($99\%$) when compared with final convergence of $94\%$ for MO optimization. \\